 The Lieutenant Governor has operated out of the Legislative Building since 1937, following the closure of Government House at Chorley Park.
 The suite occupies the former site of the Speaker’s apartment and Cabinet dining room in the Legislative Building, which were renovated for use by the Lieutenant Governor.

 The first public event in the new Lieutenant Governor’s Suite was hosted on May 4, 1938.
-In 1939, King George VI and Queen Elizabeth visited the suite.
-Since then, The Queen and most senior members of the Royal Family have been frequent visitors when in Toronto.
+In 1939, King George VI and Queen Elizabeth the Second visited the suite.
+Since then, The King and most senior members of the Royal Family have been frequent visitors when in Toronto.

 The foyer is the main entry to the Lieutenant Governor’s Suite and leads to the lounge, drawing room, and dining room.
-Visitors are greeted by portraits of The Queen and The Duke of Edinburgh, and the Lieutenant Governor.
+Visitors are greeted by portraits of the Sovereign, and the Lieutenant Governor.
 A large portrait of Upper Canada’s first Lieutenant Governor, John Graves Simcoe, painted posthumously by Sir Edmund Wyly Grier, appears on the wall on loan from the Toronto Public Library.
 The oak hall table, console tables, and crystal chandelier come from Ontario’s former viceregal residence, Chorley Park.

 The focal point of lounge is a stone fireplace surrounded by furniture from Chorley Park.
 The Lieutenant Governor hosts official and informal meetings in this warm, wood-panelled room, which is also open to visitors during receptions.
 The lounge features the desk of the Hon.
 Pauline McGibbon, Ontario’s 22nd and first woman Lieutenant Governor.